leobudima/elogii-blog/content/construction-materials-delivery-save-42-of-costs-with-route-planning-software-5-step-guide.md

 So you can continuously improve your construction delivery based on precise KPIs.

-And find and remove operational waste to reduce costs by as much as 42%.
+And find and remove operational waste to **reduce costs by as much as 42%**.

 With that, let’s get into the step-by-step process…